michaelesterman/fsm-react/README.md

 ## Getting Started

-Run database (you need to have Docker installed):
+Run MongoDb database (you need to have Docker installed):

 ```sh
 docker-compose up -d